 Submitted by Philip Himanka

-In March 2016, a miniature horse gelding named “Prince” was diagnosed by Colorado State University veterinarians with right coxofemoral joint luxation (dislocation of the femur head from the hip socket disrupting the joint capsule and supporting structures).
+In March, 2016, a miniature horse gelding named “Prince” was diagnosed by Colorado State University veterinarians with right coxofemoral joint luxation (dislocation of the femur head from the hip socket, disrupting the joint capsule and supporting structures).
 As a result, a femoral head ostectomy was successfully performed just a few weeks later.
-However, Prince was left with a significant height imbalance in the hind.
+However, Prince was left with a significant height imbalance in his hind end.

-To compensate for the limb’s height difference, as well as balance the hip (and therefore his gait), Prince was prescribed an elevated right hind shoe to compensate.
+To compensate for the limb’s height difference, as well as to balance the hip (and therefore his gait), Prince was prescribed an elevated right hind shoe.
 Prince’s regular veterinarian, Christy L. Downey, DVM, of Quality Equine Veterinary Services contacted me to see how we might develop a prosthetic to fashion an elevated hoof platform for Prince.

-My strategy began by using Equi-thane Super Fast™ Adhesive (Vettec™) in order to add layers to the edge of the hoof wall and subsequently shaping it with the rasp or buffy.
-After progressive additions, we were then able to comfortably sculpt the hoof angle, shape, breakover, and height.
+I began by using Equi-thane Super Fast™ Adhesive (Vettec™) to add layers to the edge of the hoof wall, and subsequently shaping it with the rasp or buffy.
+After progressive additions, we were able to comfortably sculpt the hoof angle, shape, breakover, and height.

 The next obstacle we encountered was a case of thrush.
 To address this, we applied a custom anti-fungal/anti-bacterial concoction underneath the DIM at the sole surface and frog that included Artimud antifungal hoof clay (Red Horse Products, Ltd), copper sulfate, and Vettec Equi-Pack CS.